 Developing a totally embedded whole culture of wellbeing will take a school between three and five academic years.
 However, when developed effectively over time wellbeing becomes a sustainable approach that reaps rewards for staff and pupils for years to come.

 We provide FREE national training workshops for school leaders and school mental health leads.
-The aim of our workshops is to empower school mental health leads gain skills and insight into how to develop whole school wellbeing.
+These workshops empower school mental health leads with skills and insight to develop whole school wellbeing.

-To find out how Worth-it can further support you in developing your whole school approach to wellbeing get in touch with us today – call on 0300 323 3230 or enquire here.
+Contact us to discuss how we can help you develop wellbeing in your setting – call on 0300 323 3230 or enquire here.